Australia is supporting Indonesian efforts to help its people access better quality services, including in the poorer eastern regions of Indonesia.

 $9.9 million, 2015-2018

-This program builds on our previous emerging infectious diseases program.
-It aims to improve human and animal health systems to reduce the global threat posed by emerging infectious diseases, such as bird flu, SARS and wine flu, and to support sustainable economic development and food security.
-We support the World Health Organization to work with Indonesia’s Ministry of Health to improve public health emergency preparedness and risk management.
+AIPEID Phase 2 continues builds on lessons learned from AIPEID Phase 1 (2010 – 2015).
+The goal of the program is 'to enhance Indonesia's human and animal disease prevention and response capacities to increase national, Australian and global biosecurity'.
+Support is provided to the World Health Organization to work with Indonesia's Ministry of Health to improve public health emergency preparedness and risk management.
 In addition, under this program the Australian Department of Agriculture and Water Resources works with the Indonesian Ministry of Agriculture to strengthen emergency management systems and veterinary leadership, as well as enhancing Indonesia's animal health information system.

 Micronutrient Supplementation for Reducing Mortality and Morbidity in Indonesia - MITRA & MITRA Youth